karyontech/karyon/p2p/README.md

 ### Peer ID

-In the karyons p2p network, each peer is identified by a 256-bit (32-byte) Peer ID.
+In the karyon p2p network, each peer is identified by a 256-bit (32-byte) Peer ID.

 ### Seeding